Organizing Repository

 Labels can also be used to select subsets of APIs & Services.

 label you define as the most important.
-Below an example of what you’ve got on the UI side when defining Domain
+Below is an example of what you’ve got on the UI side when defining Domain

 as the main label:

-that will be used for first level filtering in the Services list page of the Microcks web UI.
+that will be used for first-level filtering in the Services list page of the Microcks web UI.

 For that, we rely on the features.properties